-#1 regular & recurring List the project and the role of the incumbent in this activity.
-The incumbent is the lead team organizer for planning and delivery of Indigenous student welcoming and student life related programming and services, including (but not limited to): -Community connections and engagement -Indigenous Student Orientation - Welcome events -Transitional support in collaboration with Indigenous Student Transitions Advisor -Field-trips (lazor tag, ice fishing) These programs and services must be researched, coordinated, implemented and evaluated by the incumbent.
+The incumbent is the lead team organizer for planning and delivery of Indigenous student welcoming and student life related programming and services, including (but not limited to):

+- -Community connections and engagement - -Indigenous Student Orientation Welcome events - -Transitional support in collaboration with Indigenous Student Transitions Advisor - -Field-trips (lazor tag, ice fishing)

+These programs and services must be researched, coordinated, implemented and evaluated by the incumbent.

 What are the organizational and/or project management skills needed to bring together and integrate this activity?

 Focused event planning, organizational, problem solving, promotional, customer service and communication skills.

 Determining promotional and communications plan, working across departments to best assess needs of multiple stakeholders including academic schools, several service departments, student government and community contacts.

 Tracking registrations, logistics in setup of event, training and supervising student assistants, arranging hospitality, meeting demands of other groups.

 Time management and multitasking skills are necessary as incumbent would be planning in advance of several key initiatives including timely communication, orientation plans, and other Indigenous student life programming.

 List the types of resources required to complete this task, project or activity.

-Communicate with staff, faculty, administrators, Indigenous communitycontacts and student leaders to help guide incumbent's decisions related to student programming.
+Communicate with staff, faculty, administrators, Indigenous community contacts and student leaders to help guide incumbent's decisions related to student programming.

 Communicate with supervisor re budget issues, student assistants, facilities re: rooms/space availability, timetable input, obtain service area participants co-operation.

 Some tasks require data collection and analysis with access to FDR, OCAS and departmental data.

 How is/are deadline(s) determined?

 Within a team environment programming priorities are set however it is the incumbent's role to determine hard dates and times for events and also determine when internal and external resources/presenters will submit information and attend the event.
 This is done in consideration of other college departments recognizing other campus events and activities that are occurring.

-Often times Indigenous events include communitymembers external to Fleming and therefore the incumbent must take into consideration communityevents and individual schedules for those participants.
+Often times Indigenous events include community members external to Fleming and therefore the incumbent must take into consideration community events and individual schedules for those participants.

 Who determines if changes to the project or activity are required?
 And who determines whether these changes have an impact on others?
 Please provide concrete examples.

 Incumbent determines changes based on timelines established in communication with the Indigenous Services Team and external community (where applicable).
-4. Planning/Coordinating #0 I 0 :

-Li in

-#2 regular & recurring

-ist the project and the role of the ncumbent in this activity.
 The incumbent is the lead team organizer for planning, delivery and/or facilitation of Indigenous Cultural Programing and services, (where the application of cultural protocols is necessary) including (but not limited to):

--Drum Socials
+- -Drum Socials

--Elder visits
+- -Elder visits

--Sharing Circles
+- -Sharing Circles

--Ceremonies
+- -Ceremonies

--Traditional Teachings
+- -Traditional Teachings